joan41868/hethers.js/packages/properties/README.md

 It contains several useful utility methods for managing simple objects with defined properties.

 For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/properties/).
+TODO Docs

 Importing